Abul Hasan Ali Hasani Nadwi: Antisemitism

-This, according to Nadwi also explains why Zionism can never become a universal religion and why it remains a non-proselytizing faith.
-He adds: The logical result of such an attitude was that the Zionists should discriminate against other nations and evolve such norms of virtue and vice, right and wrong, which should make allowance for the superiority of one race over the other.
-And, then, nothing more is required to justify and persist in the cruelest (sic) injustice against the non-Zionist people.
-The Qur’an alludes to this very attitude of the Zionists when it says: That is because they say: We have no duty to the Gentiles.
+This, according to Nadwi also explains why Judaism can never become a universal religion and why it remains a non-proselytising faith.
+He adds: The logical result of such an attitude was that the Jews should discriminate against other nations and evolve such norms of virtue and vice, right and wrong, which should make allowance for the superiority of one race over the other.
+And, then, nothing more is required to justify and persist in the cruelest (sic) injustice against the non-Jewish people.
+The Qur’an alludes to this very attitude of the Jews when it says: That is because they say: We have no duty to the Gentiles.

 Partition of India

 He opposed the partition of India, agreeing with his teacher Hussain Ahmad Madani.

 Writings

 Abul Hassan Ali Nadwi primarily wrote in Arabic, although also in Urdu, and wrote more than fifty books on history, theology, and biography, and thousands of seminar papers, articles, and recorded speeches.

 His 1950 book Maza Khasiral Alam be Inhitat al-Muslimeen (lit.
-What did the world lose with the decline of Muslims?), translated into English as Islam and the World, was largely responsible for popularizing the concept of "modern Jahiliyya" The Islamist author Syed Qutb commended Nadwi's writings for his use of the word jahiliyya to describe not a particular age in history (as earlier Muslim scholars did) but a state of moral corruption and materialism.
+What did the world lose with the decline of Muslims?), translated into English as Islam and the World, was largely responsible for popularising the concept of "modern Jahiliyya" The Islamist author Syed Qutb commended Nadwi's writings for his use of the word jahiliyya to describe not a particular age in history (as earlier Muslim scholars did) but a state of moral corruption and materialism.

 He wrote 'Qasas al-Nabiyyeen' (translated as 'Stories of the Prophets') for his nephew that became famous among the Arabic learners and the book was soon included in the syllabi for teaching Arabic at various institutions around the globe.
 Being a fan of Dr. Muhammad Iqbal, Ali Nadwi also undertook the task of introducing Iqbal and his Islamic thoughts to the Arab world.
 Thus, he wrote 'Rawa'i' Iqbal' which was subsequently rendered in to Urdu as 'Nuqoosh-i-Iqbal'.

 He wrote a detailed biography of his father in Urdu entitled 'Hayat-e-Abdul Haiy'.
 He also wrote a biographical account of his mother in 'Zikr-e-Khayr'.
 While he also penned his autobiography, 'Karawan-e-Zindagi', in 7 volumes.

 An adherent of pan-Islamism, he opposed secular Arab nationalism and pan-Arabism.
 He also had a lifelong association with the Tablighi Jamaat.